kartikmungole/Image-Caption-Generator/README.md

 # Transformers:
 Used for loading the BLIP model and tokenizer, as well as handling the caption generation pipeline.

 ## Model Details
 This project uses the BLIP model, which is part of the Hugging Face Transformers library.
 BLIP is a vision-language model that excels at tasks requiring joint understanding of both image and text, such as caption generation.
 It is pre-trained on large-scale datasets that pair images with textual descriptions, allowing it to generate accurate and descriptive captions.

+How It Works
+Preprocessing:
+The image provided by the user is loaded and preprocessed using the Pillow library to ensure it is in the correct format for the model.
+Model Inference:
+The pre-trained BLIP model is loaded using Hugging Face’s Transformers library.
+The image is then passed through the model, which generates a caption based on the image content.
+Output:
+The generated caption is printed to the terminal.